 Artist and educator Laura Sue King holds a BFA in Printmaking from California College of the Arts, and an MFA in Painting from Hunter College.
 Entering her fourth decade as a working artist, King’s studio practice focuses on investigations of space and light, most recently in relation to daily interactions with/in nature.
 She has been honored both as an artist and teacher, receiving an AIM award from the Bronx Museum of the Arts, an international printmaking residency from the Mahatma Gandhi Institute on the island of Mauritius, and research grants from Hunter College and the New School.
 King currently lives and works in Brooklyn and the Catskills.

-She received her BFA from The Cooper Union and her MFA from Yale University.
-She has exhibited her work in the U.S., Latin America, and Europe, and has completed fellowships and residencies at the Lower East Side Printshop, Socrates Sculpture Park, The University of Chicago, Tou Trykk in Stavanger, Norway, and Casa Wabi, in Oaxaca, Mexico, The Center for Book Arts, among others.
+Alva holds a BFA from The Cooper Union and an MFA from Yale University.
+She has exhibited her work in the U.S., Latin America, and Europe, and has completed fellowships and residencies at the Lower East Side Printshop, Socrates Sculpture Park, Center for Book Arts, Greenwich House Pottery, The University of Chicago, Tou Trykk in Stavanger, Norway, and Casa Wabi, in Oaxaca, Mexico, among others.

 Dionis Ortiz is a multimedia artist, community art producer, and educator who works in printmaking, collage, and sculpture.
 Drawing from his experiences as a child born and raised in Harlem of Dominican descent, he creates geometric, process-based works from ill-regarded and found materials to celebrate the people of the diaspora.